Integralist/integralist.co.uk/content/posts/bits-and-bytes.md

 ### Convert Base-10 into Base-2/8

+> [!NOTE]
-> Note: the steps are the same for converting to base-2 and base-8
+> the steps are the same for converting to base-2 and base-8

 Now let's consider how to convert the number `75` into another base, like base-8.
 To do so, follow these steps